caiosba/hangout-timer/README.md

-hangout-timer
+Hangout Timer
 =============

-A timer extension for Google Hangout
+A timer extension for Google Hangout.